Oraclus: Search Engine Developed in Kazakhstan Uses GPT Algorithms to Answer Any Question About Web3.

 What does WAAW stand for and how was it born?

-Annya: During Covid, I was finishing my dissertation for Arts & Cultural Enterprise Masters at Central Saint Martins, I took a walk with a friend and fellow committee member of the Victoria and Albert Museum, Catherine Hunt and we were discussing my findings, and research on gender imbalance for female artists in the art world.
+Annya: During Covid, I was finishing my dissertation for Arts & Cultural Enterprise Masters at Central Saint Martins, I took a walk with a friend and fellow committee member of the Victoria and Albert Museum.
+We were discussing my findings, and research on gender imbalance for female artists in the art world.

 Fuelled by our frustration about the inequality that my research shed light on, that very day we took a bold step towards making the art world fairer and more inclusive by creating a community called Women Artists’ Art Week, abbreviated as WAAW.